On the 26th anniversary of the Srebrenica genocide, Bosnia and Herzegovina buried the remains of 19 victims of the massacre killed by Serbian troops.

 To date, 6,650 victims, of which 430 minors are buried in the memorial center in Potocari, and 26 years after the massacre work continues for the identification of more than 1 thousand victims.

-The Kosovo government has said it is preparing to file a genocide lawsuit with the International Court of Justice against Serbia.
+The Kosovo government also has announced it is preparing to file a genocide lawsuit with the International Court of Justice against Serbia.